JimJarvis/MyCmake/README.md

 `python patch_eclipse.py <project_dir>` patches the CMake generated files `.project` and `.cproject` to support multiple source directories in eclipse project explorer.
 Otherwise the syntax highlighting doesn't work correctly.
 Run `python patch_eclipse.py` without any argument to show more help.

+Note that Nsight eclispe (3.x) indexer is so outdated that it doesn't support split source folder well (you have to keep all sources in one folder, like `src` and `src/test`).
+Every time you change CMakeLists.txt and rebuild, the patched file will break and the indexer will get confused and swamp the editor with false errors.
+Even for eclipse 4.x, you will have to run `gen_eclipse.sh` again after rebuilding, though the indexer will not break.

+One way around Nsight is to move `test` folder into `src` and keep the top level CMakeLists.txt inside `src`.
+Please refer to project Cadenza's directory organization.

 The provided cmake scripts support:

  - C++ 11 `<thread>`